SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_Custom_Icon.md

 # Customizing the icon and color of an app

-To customize the color and icon for a custom low-code app, select the icon in the top-left corner.
+To customize the color and icon for a low-code app, select the icon in the top-left corner.

 You can then: